 Contact Information – Kathleen Brown 541-962-3142

-University Studies 101 meet your teachers
+University Studies 101 meet your teachers for Fall 2017

 UNI 101 is part of Eastern Oregon University’s first year experience program.
 UNI 101 is a three-credit course designed to guide students to EOU resources and higher education culture.
 This course assists students in the development of intellectual, personal, and social skills, time management, study strategies, financial literacy and information literacy.
 Students will learn how different disciplines approach problems or questions from guest faculty members, while learning how to evaluate information, cite sources, and use information to develop questions appropriate for academic research.
 UNI 101 is required for all on campus first year students who enter EOU with less than 30 college credit hours, determined by placement.
-(Students will take this course in place of the two terms of HUM.)

 CORE 101- Integrated Std Sem*GTW (Credits: 3) Gen Ed Core-Gateway Part of EOU’s first year experience program, Core 101 is a 3 credit seminar intended for selected first year students who are part of the Integrated Studies